jonase/eastwood/README.md

 #### Symbols bound with `let` or `loop` that are never used

-New in Eastwood version 0.2.0

 This linter is disabled by default, because it often produces a large number of warnings, and even the ones that are correct can be annoying, and usually just vestigial code that isn't really a bug (it might hurt your performance).

-Also, there are currently many warnings of this kind produced for `core.async`, `core.match`, and Prismatic Schema code, and probably also code that uses those libraries (judging from a small sample set which in some case only includes test code for the library).
-Perhaps in the future Eastwood will be improved, but it is not there as of version 0.2.1.

 However, for many projects tested, the warnings are correct.
 If you wish to eliminate such symbols from your code using these warnings,